-We have calculated our regulatory capital ratios (common equity Tier 1 capital, Tier 1 risk-based capital, total risk-based capital, Tier 1 leverage and supplementary leverage ratios) from the first quarter of 2017 through the first quarter of 2019 (the stress horizon) using the Basel III Standardized Approach.
+We have calculated our regulatory capital ratios (common equity Tier 1 capital, Tier 1 risk-based capital, total risk-based capital, Tier 1 leverage and supplementary leverage ratios), subject to applicable transition provisions, from the third quarter of 2018 through the third quarter of 2020 (the stress horizon) using the Basel III Standardized Approach framework.
 These projected ratios were assessed as to whether they exceed their respective regulatory capital minima.
 Our performance under the DFAST stress tests, including our capital ratios, is used by the Federal Reserve in its evaluation of Capital One's capital adequacy.

-In our modeling of the Supervisory Severely Adverse Scenario, our capital ratios are projected to be lower than in our baseline, but are projected to remain well above current regulatory requirements.
-Our common equity Tier 1 capital ratio is projected to decline to a low point of 6.4% in the second quarter of 2018.
+In modeling our Severely Adverse Scenario, our capital ratios are projected to be lower than in our baseline, but are projected to remain well above current regulatory requirements.
+Our common equity Tier 1 capital ratio is projected to decline to a low point of 7.3% in the third quarter of 2019.
 This low point is driven primarily by reserve builds in our consumer lending businesses and a disallowed DTA position.

-The largest impact to our projected net income before tax in the Supervisory Severely Adverse Scenario is due to the provision for credit losses.
+The largest impact to our projected net income before tax in our Severely Adverse Scenario is due to the provision for credit losses.
 This impact is most pronounced in our credit card and commercial loan portfolios.
 The provision for credit losses is projected to increase, initially driven by the builds in the allowance for loan and lease losses and later by elevated charge-offs.
 Consistent with our experience in the last recession, as the economic stress dissipates and our loan balances decline due to elevated charge-offs and reduced new origination activity, we forecast allowance releases toward the end of the nine quarter period.